zcysxy/edav-garden/src/site/notes/Heatmap.md

 ## Three Variables

 The color can not only represent the magnitude of the cluster, but it can also represent a **third** variable.
-By doing this, heatmaps are no longer restricted to [[EDAV - Continuous Variable\|Continuous Variable]]s, but can also for [[EDAV - Categorical Data\|categorical]].
+By doing this, heatmaps are no longer restricted to [[EDAV - Continuous Variable\|Continuous Variable]]s, but can also be for [[EDAV - Categorical Data\|categorical]].

 For three variables, we cannot use `geom_bin2d` anymore.
 Some choices in [[ggplot2\|ggplot2]] are